kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 MeshAccessLog is not applied on egress at all, and we don't provide a way to configure it.
 I don't see any reason not to do this though.
+To define a specific mesh we can use `kuma.io/mesh` label.

 ##### MeshCircuitBreaker